marnixwieffering/riscv-cli-decoder/README.md

 # RISC-V CLI Decoder

 Simple CLI tool for decoding RISCV instructions.
-Note that this tool does **not** contain any error handeling or input validation and will panic on faulty input or the yet to be implemented instructions (JType, CsrIType and System instructions).
+Note that this tool does **not** support all instructions (unsupported: JType, CsrIType and System instructions).

 ## Dependencies